-Why send your child to a summer camp?
+Why send your child to camp?

-Other benefits of attending summer camp:
+Benefits of attending summer camp:

 - They learn independence, leadership and decision-making skills.